MFreeze/init_tex/README.md

 ## Options

 * Add possibility to choose document class
-* Add possibility to init a beamer template
 * Currently the script looks for a directory containing scheduling.sty AND library.tex, it would be a good idea to look for a list a files specified by user
+* Add possibility to define author, date, title

 ## Other